 Provision has been made for the ongoing maintenance and development works at our burial grounds.
 The Council manages 36 burial grounds which will continue to be maintained to a high standard during the coming year.
-A review has been carried out on the burial ground policy and the draft Burial Ground Bye-Laws went on display to the public.
-The budget provides for an increase in fees which is in line with adjoining local authorities.
+A review has been carried out on the Burial Ground Policy and the draft Burial Ground Bye-Laws went on display to the public.